-Bad breath - What causes it?
+Bad breath - What actually causes it?

-Some oral bacteria create smelly waste products.
+Some types of bacteria create smelly waste products.

 - The stench of rotten eggs is due to the compound hydrogen sulfide.

 - The stinky smell that comes from feed lots and barnyards is created by the sulfur compound methyl mercaptan.

 - The odor you associate with the ocean is partly due to the presence of dimethyl sulfide.

 And while it may come as a complete surprise to you, each of these compounds is produced as a waste product by the bacteria that live in your mouth and escapes from it when you exhale.

 A) Bad breath is caused by "volatile sulfur compounds" ...

 Dentists refer to the sulfur byproducts excreted as waste by oral bacteria as "volatile sulfur compounds" (VSC's).
 And it's their presence in our breath that we detect as "bad" breath.